Posted By Chris Dimick on March 1, 2012

 Requesting another person’s records is a different process from requesting your own, and it has its own requirements.

-Facilities will not release a patient’s records to someone else without a direct authorization signed by the patient.
+Facilities will not release a patient’s records to someone else without a direct authorization to disclose records to a third party form signed by the patient.
+This form is different than the form used by patient’s to request their own records.
 If the patient is incapacitated or deemed incompetent, legal documents must be drawn up and presented at the HIM department before another person can access the records.

-Healthcare proxy is a big source of confusion, says Mohlenhoff says.
+Healthcare proxy, another type of form used in record requests, is a big source of confusion, says Mohlenhoff says.
 Documents such as powers of attorney grant different rights at different stages.
 Some expire at the patient’s death, and others only become effective at that point.
 Some may not be effective when the patient reaches “diminished capacity” and is in the greatest need of assistance managing his or her records.

 The issue of diminished capacity “is an important consideration,” Miller says.
 “You can word your advance directives and powers of attorney to prevent [a spouse or caregiver] having to wait for diminished capacity.”